-Telescopic boom cranes are among the most versatile lifting machines on the jobsite.
-Whether you’re working on highway construction, building high‑rise structures, or handling heavy industrial loads, these cranes deliver a unique combination of reach, flexibility, and ease of operation.
+Telescopic boom cranes (also known as telescoping cranes) are among the most versatile lifting machines on the jobsite.
+Whether you’re working on highway construction or building high-rise structures, a telescopic crane delivers a unique combination of reach, flexibility, and ease of operation.
+This guide explains what is a telescopic crane and how it can benefit your project.
 This guide will walk you through everything you need to know about telescopic boom cranes including their key benefits, common applications, and how to choose the right one.

 Unlike fixed‑length systems, the telescopic design allows operators to adjust lift height quickly and efficiently, ideal for sites with changing lift requirements.